UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 ]
 ```

-Next, we build a sequence of KNN classifiers that include `Smoothness`,
+Next, we build a sequence of K-NN classifiers that include `Smoothness`,
 `Concavity`, and `Perimeter` as predictor variables, but also increasingly many irrelevant
 variables.
 In particular, we create 6 data sets with 0, 5, 10, 15, 20, and 40 irrelevant predictors.
 Then we build a model, tuned via 5-fold cross-validation, for each data set.